 Kitniyos are popularly defined as legumes.
 But what are legumes?
 The Shulchan Aruch, Orach Chaim 453, defines kitniyos as those products that can be cooked and baked in a fashion similar to chometz grains, yet are not halachically considered in the same category as chometz.
 Some examples are rice, corn, peas, mustard seed, and all varieties of beans (i.e., kidney, lima, garbanzo, etc.).
 The Torah term for the using or fermentation of barley, rye, oats, wheat, and spelt is “chimutz;” the term given for of kitniyos is “sirchan.”

-The Bais Yosef permits kitniyos on Pesach, while the Rema rules that kitniyos are forbidden.
-Hence, Sephardim consume kitniyos on Pesach while Ashkenazim follow the Rema’s psak, which does not permit the consumption of kitniyos on Pesach.
+The Bais Yosef permits kitniyos on Pesach, while the Rama rules that kitniyos are forbidden.
+Hence, Sephardim consume kitniyos on Pesach while Ashkenazim follow the Rama’s psak, which does not permit the consumption of kitniyos on Pesach.

-The root and greens of these vegetables are not kitniyos; we only avoid the seeds.
+The root and greens of these vegetables are not kitniyos; Ashkenazim only avoid the seeds.